 Whether you like to apply a full face of makeup every day or prefer a more simplistic approach to beauty, primer may be the best new addition to your makeup bag.
 If you’re someone who completely skips the use of primer, you’re not alone!
 In most cases, we either aren’t sure how to use it or just don’t think that we need it.
 To get more specifics on the importance of primer, we spoke with Nashville-based makeup artist Chelsea Reynolds, who creates looks for fashion, beauty and special events.

-For a hydrating primer that also doubles as an under-eye treatment, try the Hyaluronic Eye Primer from BY TERRY.
+For a hydrating primer that also doubles as an under-eye treatment, try Perricone MD No Makeup Eyeshadow.

-News flash!
 Primer is not just for perfecting our makeup.
 Primer can also be a game changer for our nails.
-This multi-use product helps our polish stay on longer and protects our nails from yellowing (for those of us who like a bold-colored mani).
+This multi-use product helps our polish stay on longer and protects our nails from chipping.
 “I love nail primer because it helps strengthen my nails and protect them from the polish, so there isn’t any discoloration,” says Reynolds.

-Last, but not definitely not least, is hair primer.
-Slightly different from makeup primers, this product creates a barrier to help protect hair from heat styling, humidity and more.
+A hair primer creates a barrier to help protect hair from heat styling, humidity and more.
 “Hair primers are great for creating an additional layer of protection,” explains Reynolds.
 She also recommends using a hair primer to “minimize heat or chemical damage.”